 In arms control and disarmament, a gender analysis (or ‘gender lens’) can be useful to assess how the attributes, opportunities, and relationships associated with a gender identity may affect issues, such as the likelihood of being targeted by weapons systems, prospects of becoming a victim/survivor of armed violence, the ability to access medical attention in the aftermath of armed conflict, and the long-lasting biological and physiological impacts of weapons on individuals.

-Gender perspectives have already informed multilateral arms control and disarmament frameworks, including treaties and United Nations General Assembly (UNGA) resolutions.
+Gender perspectives have already informed multilateral arms control and disarmament frameworks, including treaties and United Nations General Assembly resolutions.
 The inclusion of gender-responsive provisions has shed light on the differential impacts of weapons on women, men, girls and boys, and enhanced the ability of the international community to redress gender inequality.

 To access the full text of the Convention on Cluster Munitions, click here.

 Want to learn more?
 Check out UNIDIR’s factsheet Gender in the Anti-Personnel Mine Ban Convention (2018).

 To access the full text of the ATT, click here.

-The Outcome Document of the 2018 Third Review Conference of the UN POA acknowledged that eradicating the illicit trade in small arms and light weapons is critical in combating gender-based violence.
+The Outcome Document of the 2018 Third Review Conference of the UN PoA acknowledged that eradicating the illicit trade in small arms and light weapons is critical in combating gender-based violence.
 The document made strides in encouraging the full participation of women in decision-making and implementation of all processes related to the POA; in taking into account the differing impacts of the illicit trade of SALW on women, men, boys and girls; in encouraging gender mainstreaming in policies and programmes designed to combat the illicit trade in SALW; and in encouraging the collection of data disaggregated by gender.

 To access the text of the UN POA SALW click here.

 Over the past five years, a discussion on the gendered impact of nuclear weapons has emerged during the Nuclear Non-Proliferation Treaty (NPT) review process.
 Different studies have underlined that ionizing radiation does not affect men and women equally.
 While the detonation of one or more nuclear weapons would cause massive death and injury to all, scientific studies show that women and girls have a far higher risk of developing cancer than men or boys.
 The research has been highlighted by several States Parties to the Nuclear Non-Proliferation Treaty (NPT) throughout the past review cycle.

 Over the longer term, of those who are exposed to a nuclear explosion, women and girls have a far higher risk of developing cancer than men or boys.
 The research has been highlighted by some States Parties and the gendered effects of nuclear weapons have been a topic of some national statements and working papers.
 The Chair’s factual summary from the 2018 Preparatory Committee (PrepCom) for the 2020 NPT Review Conference (RevCon) observed that States Parties noted the disproportionate impact of ionizing radiation on women, and that this issue should be factored into the discussions in the current review cycle.

 In addition to gendered impacts, discussions have also highlighted the need to improve women’s participation in this forum.
-The Chair’s factual summary also observed that “States parties endorsed the fundamental importance of promoting the equal, full and effective participation and leadership of both women and men in nuclear disarmament, non-proliferation and the peaceful use of nuclear energy”.
+The Chair’s factual summary also observed that “States parties endorsed the fundamental importance of promoting the equal, full and effective participation and leadership of both women and men in nuclear disarmament, non-proliferation and the peaceful use of nuclear energy.”